 $ curl –i 127.0.0.1

 The default Nginx html page is located in /var/www/html/index.nginx-debian.html.
-You can design this page by editing or replacing the html code of index.nginx-debian.html file.
+You can design this page by editing or replacing the HTML code of index.nginx-debian.html file.

 Till now all the steps written are mandatory to set up a testing site on Nginx.
-The steps covered from here are optional.
+The steps covered here are optional.
 However, we urge you to complete the following steps too because we have covered configuring server blocks and host file editing which are required to host multiple sites on a single Nginx server.

-Most of the times you may need to host multiple sites/domains on a single web server.
+Most of the time you may need to host multiple sites/domains on a single web server.
 It reduces time, hardware, and power costs.
 Most of the modern web servers accomplish this via virtual hosts.
-In Nginx those virtual machines are function as server blocks.
+In Nginx those virtual machines function as server blocks.
 Nginx has one default server block preconfigured.
 We are not going to tweak the default server block.
 We will create a new one for example site.

-- Create a directory for test site
+Create a directory for test site

 Create a directory for your site under /var/www/.

-$ sudo mkdir -p /var/www/exampledomain.com/html - Set the permission and ownership
+$ sudo mkdir -p /var/www/exampledomain.com/html

 Run these commands to set the permission and ownership of exampledomain.com directory.